 Next, it's time to put your pump back into the pond.
 Give your filter/biofilter a cleaning and add new filter media of whatever type your filter uses.
 Folks who are using our lava rocks just place back in the filters.
 Once your filter and pump are hooked up and running, you can seed your pond with nitrifying bacteria.
-Microbe-Lift P/L, Clear Pond, New last year is Summer Blend.
-Summer blend has a cold water bacteria in it and will work is water as cool as 35*.
-These Bacteriawill quickly establish a good colony of beneficial bacteria within your pond and filter.
-Make sure the water temperature is 55* or warmer, if not the bacteria will probably die as you put it in with exception of Summer Blend.
-The Clear Pond seems to work at a slightly cooler temperature.
+Microbe-Lift P/L, Pond Perfect, Ultra Clear, The Best in our opinion is "Healthy Koi" has a cold water bacteria in it and will work is water as below 55*.
+These Bacteria will quickly establish a good colony of beneficial bacteria within your pond and filter.
+Make sure the water temperature is 55* or warmer if not using "Healthy Koi", if not the bacteria will probably die as you put.

-Microbe-Lift P/L or Clear Pond, Summer Blend reduces ammonia and nitrogen levels, reduces noxious odors, improves dissolved oxygen, breaks down algae and reduces buildup of bird droppings.
+Healthy Koi reduces ammonia and nitrogen levels, reduces noxious odors, improves dissolved oxygen, breaks down algae and reduces buildup of bird droppings.
 It is 100% safe to humans, animals and plant life.
 It is non-toxic.
-Microbe-Lift P/L, Clear Pond and Summer Blend converts nitrites to nitrate, lowering ammonia levels.
+Healthy Koi converts nitrites to nitrate, lowering ammonia levels.

 Spring is also the time to re-pot any marginal plants and water lilies that have outgrown their containers.
 When repotting marginals at this time of year, don't add fertilizer.
 Let the marginal plants use the nutrients in the pond that are feeding the algae growth this time of year.
 Make sure to trim off any old foliage from last year if you haven't done so already.
 If you over wintered your plants at the deepest part of your pond, you can now put them back to their proper places.
 With water lilies it helps them to grow faster if they are closer to the ponds surface.
 Once they start growing, lower them gradually over several weeks to their proper depth in the pond.